Managing conflict in the workplace

 This becomes a self-perpetuating cycle of conflict, as they behave in a conflicting manner and we react in our own style, which is conflicting their eyes.
 Communication ceases.
 They no longer listen to you and in their eyes you are the difficult person, not them!

-This cycle of conflict in the workplace is very stressful, almost contagious, as we can carry the negative emotions on to our next encounter.
+This cycle of conflict in the workplace is very stressful, almost contagious.
+You can carry the negative emotions on to your next encounter.
 This may cause other problems at work.
 In many cases this also becomes a relationship or family problem.
 The emotions of the conflict situation can be carried with us into our private lives.
 You may find yourself reacting negatively in a completely different environment.
 Resentment leading to a cycle of conflict between partners is not uncommon when making the transition to retirement, especially if the partners are not seeking the same type of lifestyle.

 Dr Campbell quotes Malachy McCourt “Resentment is like taking poison and waiting for the other person to die.”